Hazards - Know your risks

 Bushfire

 Bushfires occur when areas of vegetation ignite and burn through reserves, national parks, private property and urban corridors.
-Bushfires can cuase serious property and infrastructure damage and lead to loss of life.
+Bushfires can cause serious property and infrastructure damage and lead to loss of life.
 Other impacts from bushfires include:

 • Fire embers that can spread many kilometres from the location of a large fire, causing smaller spot fires to break out.